Facebook iconI Tested 9 React Native Animation Libraries (Here’s What Works)

 1. React Native Reanimated

 React Native Reanimated runs animations separately from your app's main code.
 Your animations stay smooth even when the app is doing other things.
-This is the go-to choice for creating smooth animations in React Native apps that don't stutter or lag.
+This is the go-to choice when I need animations that stay smooth even when the app is busy, so screens don’t stutter or lag.
 The library handles everything from simple fades to complicated touch-based animations without slowing things down.

 It works perfectly with React Native Gesture Handler for swipe-to-delete actions, draggable items, and touch interactions.
 Big companies like Shopify and Expo use Reanimated in their apps because it delivers consistent, smooth performance.
 The way it's built means gestures respond instantly without any delay, which makes your app feel professional and polished.